-Some people suggest that early morning study is always good.
-The reason could be the calm and freshness, you will have more energy and your brain can absorb things fast.
+Still some people suggest that early morning study is always good.
+The reason could be the calm and freshness, you will have more energy in the morning and your brain can absorb things fast.

 - Human brain cells tend to be more receptive in the early hours of the day.

-- You can find yourself completing larger targets within short time in the morning.
+- You can find yourself completing larger targets within a short time in the morning.

-But more important is, when do you feel the most active?
+The more important is, when do YOU feel the most active to study?
 You need to identify the right time(s) when you can study well with full concentration.

-Find out your most productive hours.
+Find out your best productive hours.
 It depends on person to person.
-If you remember things effectively and focus better in the evening/night, then you can study at that time.
+If you remember things effectively and focus better in the evening or late night, then you can study at that time.

-- Take a short break after 45–50 minutes of continuous study.
-Close your eyes for few minutes, have water, etc.
+- Take a short break after 60-90 minutes of continuous study.

-- Make sure you have 7–8 hours peaceful sleep.
+- Make sure you have 7–8 hours of good sleep.